-Writing Works workshops offer mentees support with college essays, scholarships, internships and professional writing across a broad range of industries, including behind the scenes experiences with Warner Media, Penguin Random House, the Royal Bank of Canada, the beauty & lifestyle company Fresh and many more.
-Writing Works mentees have the opportunity to interact with a wide range of professionals who use writing in their jobs every day.
+Writing Works offers mentees support with college essays, scholarships, internships and professional writing across a broad range of industries, including behind the scenes experiences with Warner Media, Penguin Random House, the Royal Bank of Canada, the beauty & lifestyle company Fresh and many more.
+Writing Works mentees have the opportunity to be matched one-to-one with a professional writer and also interact with a wide range of professionals who use writing in their jobs every day.

 - Become on Agent of Change Corporate Partner and diversify voices in your industry through through Talent Acquisition, Employee Engagement, Diversity Inclusion, Publicity, and more.

 WHY WRITING WORKS

-Underserved young women and gender non-conforming youth do not have adequate support and opportunities on the pathway to college and career.
+Underserved young women and gender expansive youth do not have adequate support and opportunities on the pathway to college and career.
 Meanwhile, companies are severely lacking in class and race diversity—as well as skilled writers.

 “Writing Works” is a workforce development program that creates a win-win for emerging writers, and the schools and companies in need of their talent.